SYBIL

 First: kingmakers versus kings.
 A node with modest compute but axons into many powerful nodes can be more powerful than any of them individually.
 Topology multiplies influence.

-V. THE THREE MOVES
+VII.
+THE THREE MOVES

 Given this structure, there are only three ways to increase your power.
 Everything else is a combination or special case.